 Search console lets you see what Google sees so you know what works and does not so you can make necessary improvements.

-How do I connect my site to Google Search Console?
+How do I set up Google Search Console?

 It takes a bit more work to connect your site to Google Search Console properly, but that does not mean it is difficult to do.
 If you follow these steps, you will be able to do easily do this.